 After you pass Krog Street market, head down Irwin to the start of the Atlanta Beltline.
 The beltline is an ongoing Atlanta project to take former railroad tracks that circled the city and turn them all into paths.
 When completed, the entire city of Atlanta will be circled with walking trails and parks.
-The Eastside section is the oldest section and has so much to do that I’ve already covered some of the highlights in an earlier post, Biking the Atlanta Beltline.
+The Eastside section is the oldest section and has so much to do.

 Stop for lunch (if you haven’t already!) at Ponce City Market, one of Atlanta’s newest development projects with stores, restaurants, office spaces and apartments housed in the Sears building my mom used to work at.
 The food hall is a great place to grab a quick lunch.
 My personal favorite is Hop’s Chicken, but you can’t go wrong with anything you choose.

 For an afternoon of fun and games, head up to the roof to visit Skyline Park, an old-timey amusement park where you can enjoy mini-golf, rides, and games of skill along with one of the best views of the city.